How to open a bank account in Ireland

 Bank of Ireland

-Bank of Ireland is the oldest and largest bank in Ireland.
-It also has the largest branch and ATM network in the country.
+Bank of Ireland⁶ is the oldest and largest bank in Ireland.

-You can apply for a personal account online if you’ve lived in Ireland for at least 2 years, making this one of the best current account options for foreigners in Ireland.
-You’ll get a Visa debit contactless card, online banking and an overdraft facility as standard.
+You can apply for a personal account online if you’ve got all the right documents lined up — and the large branch and ATM network available can make this one of the best current account options for foreigners in Ireland.

 You can also apply for a student account and business banking facilities.
 Student accounts don’t have a maintenance fee, and many transaction types have the charges waived, too.